Video Monetization

 A Uscreen example

-Art for Kids Hub is a YouTube channel that shares videos of art lessons projects for kids.
-The YouTube channel is very successful and boasts almost 9 million subscribers – but Art for Kids Hub expanded beyond YouTube to offer better service and create more stable revenue.
+Art for Kids Hub is a YouTube channel that shares videos of art lesson projects for kids.
+With nearly 9 million subscribers, the channel is hugely successful, but the creators expanded to a membership website of the same name using Uscreen to provide better service and generate more stable revenue.

-In addition to building recurring revenue, this website powered by Uscreen has several other advantages, including being school-friendly (many schools block YouTube, making it harder for teachers and students to access art projects) and the ability to offer members-only lessons.
+In addition to building recurring revenue, this website is school-friendly (many schools block YouTube, making it harder for teachers and students to access art projects) and offers exclusive members-only lessons.

-Members can also see art lessons and projects on the branded mobile app, meaning they can take their favorite art projects on the road.
+Members can also access lessons and projects through the branded mobile app, so they can enjoy their favorite art projects wherever they are.

-And if you’d like to see why our members like Uscreen so much, you can read the story of Filmmakers Academy, which migrated from Vimeo and scaled their membership by 180% with Uscreen!
+Another example is Filmmakers Academy, which migrated from Vimeo and scaled its membership by 180% with Uscreen!

-We’ve broken down the differences between YouTube and Vimeo in a detailed article, so if you’re considering both platforms, be sure to check it out.
+We’ve broken down the differences between YouTube and Vimeo in a detailed article if you’re looking to compare the platforms.

-• Simple user interface: Reviewers like Vimeo OTT’s easy-to-use interface for uploading and managing videos.
+• Simple user interface: Reviewers like Vimeo Streaming’s easy-to-use interface for uploading and managing videos.

 • Free plan: You’ll get limited video storage and options, but you can start building your OTT service with Vimeo’s free plan to try it out.